 Bibi Lynch is a journalist, writer and broadcaster.
 A controversial journalist, writer and broadcaster.
 Apparently.

-She presents a weekly Live and Local show for BBC Radio Sussex and BBC Radio Surrey (she also co-hosted Sussex and Surrey’s ‘adult’ show After the Watershed and their Bibi Lynch’s WHIPs series); co-presents Good Sex Bad Sex (a podcast for metro.co.uk); and fronts her own show Bibi Does Soho on Soho Radio.
+She presents her weekly Bibi Does S&S show on BBC Radio Sussex and BBC Radio Surrey (she also presented a Live and Local show for Sussex and Surrey, co-hosted their ‘adult’ show After the Watershed, and fronted their Bibi Lynch’s WHIPs series); co-presented Good Sex Bad Sex (a podcast for metro.co.uk); and was the host of Soho Radio’s Bibi Does Soho.

-She also writes for many titles and sites: including the Guardian, Stella, The Telegraph and Metro.
-She’s written ‘lifestyle’ for over 25 years (for publications including Marie Claire, Shortlist and Elle); had columns in Grazia, GQ, Red and New Woman; and was Contributing Editor on New Woman and Red.
+She writes for many titles and sites, including: the Guardian, Stella, The Telegraph and Metro.
+She’s written ‘lifestyle’ for over 25 years (for publications including Marie Claire, Shortlist and Elle); had columns in Red, Grazia, GQ and New Woman; and was Contributing Editor on Red and New Woman.

-She’s an irregular face on TV (?); presented the What Men Want series for Living; co-wrote Graham Norton’s ITV late-night quiz Carnal Knowledge; and created Living’s hit series Dead Famous.
+She’s an irregular face (?) on TV (This Morning, Good Morning Britain, BBC Breakfast, The Wright Stuff); presented the What Men Want series for Living; co-wrote Graham Norton’s ITV late-night quiz Carnal Knowledge; and created Living’s hit series Dead Famous.

 She’s the stupidly proud creator of the acronym WHIPs (Women who are Hot, Intelligent and in their Prime – or Primark if times are tough).